xmaayy/Authy/README.md

 of protection.
 It can be reconfigured in the argon config section.

 ### User creation
-You can create almost 40 new users per second
+You can create almost 40 new users per second.
+Which, if you max it out for a month, comes up to 108M users.
+Please dont use this if you're expecting 108M users.
 ```
 Running 20s test @ http://localhost:8000/create
   20 threads and 20 connections